2010 Tour of Oman: Stage 5

 's Tom Boonen took his third win in 11 days of racing in the Gulf, winning a hectic sprint at the end of stage five of the Tour of Oman.
 Boonen won two stages in the Tour of Qatar and seemed back to his very best.

-Tom Boonen got an excellent leadout from his teammates and then dug deep to find an extra bit of speed to beat 's Juan Jose Haedo.
+Boonen got an excellent leadout from his teammates and then dug deep to find an extra bit of speed to beat 's Juan Jose Haedo.

-The win put Tom Boonen 2 seconds behind the overall leader, Daniele Bennati.
+The win put Boonen 2 seconds behind the overall leader Bennati.

-After five days of racing, 26 riders are still within 16 seconds in the overall standings and so Friday's 18.5 km time trial will decide the winner of the inaugural Tour of Oman.
+After five days of racing, 26 riders were within 16 seconds in the overall standings and so Friday's 18.5 km time trial decided the winner.